 Our Eviction Crisis Monitor shows how many New Yorkers are on the brink of eviction and homelessness.
 The graph and map update automatically, using the latest data from the New York State Office of Court Administration.

 To stop this crisis, we need you to TAKE ACTION TODAY!

 Note: Data only includes residential and commercial eviction cases filed in city courts, not town and village courts.
 Recent court data (last few weeks) is incomplete due to reporting lags; actual numbers are higher.
-The Y-axis begins at 140,000 to highlight change in 2020.

 What does this graph show us?